troven/node-nms/README.md

 		console.log(this.host(), "is offline")
 	})

-Start polling ... the interval is in milliseconds.
+Start polling ...
+NOTE: the interval is in seconds.

-	nms.poll(telemetry, 1000)
+	nms.poll(telemetry, 1)

 Devices
 -------